hexagontk/hexagon/contributing.md

 ## Tasks and Milestones

-Project's tasks and milestones are tracked in a [Github board][Project Board].
+Project's tasks and milestones are tracked in a [GitHub board][Project Board].
 You can use that board to check the roadmap, vote the features you want (using [issue reactions]) or to pick tasks that you wish to contribute.